Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Discussion

-It is found from this figure that most of the Galactic dSphs accord with the suggested relation, even though there is a non-negligible scatter of the MLs.
-Nevertheless, such a scatter does not emerge on the simulations~\citep[see Figure~7 in][]{2018MNRAS.476.3816F}, especially for the simulated galaxies with low-MLs.
-This discrepancy could be caused by the following reasons: i) the simulations might not resolve dark matter densities in UFD-mass scales, ii) they might not be able to identify the galaxies that were strongly stirred by the tidal effects, and iii) the simulated less-massive galaxies could maintain cusped dark matter densities even considering stellar feedback effects.
-To verify these reasons, high-resolution hydrodynamical simulations in Milky Way analogs should be needed.
-However, this is beyond the scope of this paper.
+Figure~\ref{fig:MLs3fig} shows that most of the Galactic dSphs agree with the suggested relation.
+However, there is non-negligible scatter in the MLs, not seen in the simulations~\citep[see Figure~7 in][]{2018MNRAS.476.3816F}, especially for the simulated galaxies with low-MLs.
+There are several explanations for this discrepancy: i) the simulations might not resolve dark matter densities at UFD-mass scales and with very diffuse galaxies, ii) they might not be able to identify the galaxies that were strongly stirred by the tidal effects, and iii) the simulated less-massive galaxies could maintain cuspy dark matter densities even considering stellar feedback effects or iv) biases in the kinematic mass modeling and/or underestimated uncertainties on $M_{\rm{dyn}}$.
+To verify these possibilities, high-resolution hydrodynamical simulations of Milky Way analogs are required.
+However, this is beyond the scope of the present article.